Morgan Stanley MAKER Margaret Flynn-Martin shares her story of strength

 Starting out as a college intern, Margaret was then hired to help launch a groundbreaking mutual fund asset allocation program, called TRAK, “one of the most innovative platforms on Wall Street at the time,” she reflects.
 She moved on to roles in product management, program development, platform services, sales and advisory services.
 Today, as Managing Director of Relationship Management, she’s responsible for Morgan Stanley’s engagements with nearly 250 external asset management firms.

-For the past two years, she’s also co-led the Diversity and Inclusion Roundtable Gathering, an initiative Margaret created to “bring together some of the greatest minds from across the industry to share their experiences and work collectively to do something great together,” she explains.
+She’s also co-led the Diversity and Inclusion Roundtable Gathering, an initiative Margaret created to “bring together some of the greatest minds from across the industry to share their experiences and work collectively to do something great together,” she explains.
 “We brought together 15 firms that were starting to move the needle toward a more diverse and inclusive work environment.”

 Paying It Forward